Hormone replacement therapy: medications for each stage of menopause

 Hormone replacement therapy (HRT) is aimed at eliminating estrogen deficiency in pathological menopause.
 The medications involved in the therapy contain the analogs of the natural female hormones estrogen and progesterone.

-Women go through perimenopause, menopause, and postmenopause at different ages and with different hormone levels, which is why there are specific medicinal products for each stage that differ in terms of composition and the amount of hormones.
+Women go through perimenopause, menopause, and postmenopause at different ages and with different hormone levels, which is why there are specific medicinal products for each stage that differ in terms of composition and the amount of estrogen and progestin.

 Perimenopausal HRT is prescribed after a woman reaches age 45 to help her adjust to the decreasing, but still present, menstrual function.
 As a rule, this improves the woman’s overall health and restores menstruation regularity.
-In postmenopause (after the age of 50), the therapy is aimed at alleviating such symptoms as hot flashes, sweating, and psychoemotional disorders in the absence of menstruation.
+In postmenopause (after the age of 50), the therapy is aimed at alleviating such symptoms as hot flashes, sweating, psycho-emotional disorders, and possible postmenopausal diseases in the absence of menstruation.

 Hormone replacement therapy: examination and individual approach